flow-ciandt/bcp-agent/README.md

 # BCP Calculator

-A command-line tool for calculating Business Complexity Points (BCP) of user stories using LangChain with support for multiple LLM providers (OpenAI GPT-4o-2024-05-13 and Anthropic Claude).
+A tool for calculating Business Complexity Points (BCP) of user stories using LangChain with support for multiple LLM providers (OpenAI GPT-4o-2024-05-13 and Anthropic Claude).

 ## Overview